sunset-hue/beginners-guide-to-python/The Basics/operators.md

 Remember when we covered the "=" sign being an *assignment operator*?
 Well, Python has way more than just the "=" operator!
 ### What is an operator?
-An operator in computer science definition, is a symbol or series of symbols (e.g =, !=, >=) , OR a word, that change or do something to a specific value/name.
+An operator in computer science definition, is a symbol or series of symbols (e.g =, !=, >=) , OR a word, that change, do something, or compare 2 values to a specific value.
 For example, let's take the name `x`, and use the `=` operator to assign it to a value:
 ```py
 x = 123